Visiting Dana-Farber? See our prescreening and mask requirements.

 Please note that some translations using Google Translate may not be accurately represented and downloaded documents cannot be translated.
 Dana-Farber assumes no liability for inaccuracies that may result from using this third-party tool, which is for website translation and not clinical interactions.
 You may request a live medical interpreter for a discussion about your care.

-The diagnosis of a molar pregnancy, or hydatidiform mole, is most commonly made by an ultrasound, a test which uses sound waves to show the contents of the uterus.
-The ultrasound picture of a complete hydatidiform mole will show the uterus filled with cysts, with no evidence of a fetus.
+The diagnosis of a molar pregnancy, or hydatidiform mole is most commonly indicated by an ultrasound, a test which uses sound waves to show the contents of the uterus.
+If a patient has a complete hydatidiform mole, it is common for the ultrasound picture to show the uterus filled with cysts, with no evidence of a fetus.

-The early diagnosis of a partial hydatidiform mole will look like a miscarriage or show an abnormal fetus with an abnormal placenta, depending upon the number of weeks pregnant.
-In most cases of partial mole, the diagnosis is made by the pathologist.
-A blood test will also be done to look for a hormone called human chorionic gonadotropin (known as hCG or beta-hCG), which is also present in normal pregnancy.
-This hormone is an important test which will be used to determine whether the molar pregnancy will become malignant, to determine if treatment is working, and to find out if the GTD has returned.
+A blood test for a hormone called human chorionic gonadotropin (hCG) will also be performed.
+This hormone is present in both normal and abnormal pregnancies.
+In cases of GTD this is often quite elevated.
+This is an important test which will follow a diagnosis of molar pregnancy and will be used to determine whether the molar pregnancy has become malignant, to determine if treatment is working, and to find out if the GTD has returned.